mengfei-ren/mengfei-ren.github.io/content/opening/_index.md

 **How to Apply**

-If you are interested in working with us as a Ph.D. student, please send me the following materials via [email](mailto:mengfei.ren@uah.edu), with the title **"PhD Application_Name_Term"**.
-The qualified applicants will be invited for further interviews.
+If you are interested in working with us as a Ph.D. student, please send me the following materials via [email](mailto:mengfei.ren@uah.edu), with the title **"PhD Application_Name_Term"**. <span style="color:red;">Emails that don’t include sufficient materials will not be reviewed and responsed!</span>

 - :heavy_check_mark: Official transcripts of all educations.
 Unofficial transcript for current students is acceptable.
 - :heavy_check_mark: CV/resume with a list of publications if available.
 The publications should include authors, conference/journal name, and date.